fynrir/youjqtube/README.md

 {
     "require": {
         "php": ">=5.4",
-        "fynrir/youjqtube": "dev-master",
+        "fynrir/youjqtube": "dev-master"
     }
 }
 ```

-Save this test in your project folder as composer.json.
+Save this text in your project folder as composer.json.

+By the way, before you continue. https://wutcode.files.wordpress.com/2013/12/31804326.jpg
+Can't argue with that!

+Before we continue.
+You really should read this: https://getcomposer.org/doc/01-basic-usage.md

+#If you use GIT!!!!

+***The composer team suggests you add vendor to your .gitignore***

+#Continuation

+Here's the commands for installing the package.

+***Basic Usage***

+The quickest way to test and see if the package was installed correctly is this:

+In your index.php or similar, place this code somewhere:

+$youtube = new \fynrir\youJQtube\youJQtube();

+And then do this:

+echo $youtube->getHTML();